nakoledomu/ClaimCheckAI/README.md

 # Credentia
 AI agent used for verifying information and credibility of sources

-## Disclaimer
+# About

-This project is an experimental AI system designed to assist with evaluating the credibility of information sources and claims.
-It is intended for research, educational, and development purposes only.
+Credentia is an experimental AI assistant focused on evaluating the credibility of information sources and factual claims.
+Built with local models like llama3:8b (via Ollama) and guided by structured reasoning prompts, Credentia is designed to provide evidence-based assessments and transparent explanations.
+It is not a replacement for professional fact-checking, but a tool to assist developers, researchers, and curious users in exploring automated information verification.

-The system:

-- Uses large language models (LLMs) to analyze information.

-- May rely on external data sources, search results, or model training knowledge.

-- Can produce incorrect, incomplete, outdated, or misleading information.

-- Does not guarantee factual accuracy.

-This tool does not replace professional fact-checking, journalistic investigation, legal advice, academic research, or expert review.

-Users are responsible for independently verifying any information before relying on it.
-The creators and contributors of this project are not liable for decisions made based on the system’s outputs.

-Use at your own discretion.

 # Installation